devreal/scorep_substrates_dynamic_filtering/README.md

         cmake .. -DSCOREP_CONFIG=<PATH_TO_YOUR_SCOREP_ROOT_DIR>/bin/scorep-config

+    If your libunwind installation is in a non-standard path, you have to manually pass that path to CMake:

+        cmake .. -DLIBUNWIND_ROOT=<PATH_TO_YOUR_LIBUNWIND_ROOT_DIR>

     If you want to build the plugin with a more verbose debug output, you can invoke CMake as
     follows: